TokenKim92/TokenKim92/README.md

 # Hi, I'm Token Kim

-I'm an C/C++ Developer, but nowadays preparing to be a Front-End Developer
+A C/C++ developer, looking to start a career as a full-stack web-developer
 <br/>

 ## Connect with me